 You might be surprised at how much money you are actually wasting by throwing food away, letting your grocery items expire, or buying food you don’t cook or eat.

 You can help reduce food waste by designating a ZERO-waste week per month.
-It’s one of the best frugal living tips and tricks that can help you save at least $1000 per year while helping save the environment!
+It’s one of the best frugal living tips and tricks that can help you save at least $1000 per year and helpsave the environment at the same time!

 A zero-waste week simply means consuming EVERYTHING that you cook or buy for that week.

 Consider re-using leftovers and using your supplies before they expire.
-You might also need to invest in quality food containers such as these ones to keep food fresh longer.
+You might also need to invest in quality food containers such as these– to keep food fresh longer.

 Meal planning is also a must for a successful zero-waste week.
 Think of it as your plan for what to buy and eat for the week so you won’t load up your grocery cart with extra food you’ll only waste.

-If you need help with meal planning, I highly recommend the $5 Meal Plan.
-For only $5 per month, Erin from the $5 Meal Plan will help you create your delicious weekly meal plan where each meal only costs $2-$5 per family.
-It’s a fantastic way to save money on groceries!
-Try their free trial here for 14 days and receive two weeks’ worth of meal plan for FREE.
+If you need help with meal planning, I highly recommend theย $5 Meal Plan.
+For only $5 per month, Erin from the $5 Meal Plan will help you create a delicious weekly meal plan with each meal costing only $2-$5 per family.
+It’s a fantastic way to save money on groceries!ย Try their free trial here for 14 daysย and receive two weeks’ worth of meal plans for FREE.

 6. Get FREE lattes